tearust/gluon-docs/Design/Key_management_design.md

 When reconstructing P2, we use the typical TEA discovery algorithm to find any replica from each SSSKey tree.
 As long as we get 2 SSSKeys, we can reconstruct the P2.

 As long as we have two of three (P1, P2, P3), we can multi sign the BTC transaction.

+# Workflows

 ## Alice register Gluon wallet account

+Question: Should we use RSA key in mobile app?
+I think we should use ECC instead.

 ```puml
 @startuml